k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 ### Fabric Spaces
-This k2space.sh shell script makes it easy to create and delete Fabric.
-You can also use it to list and get information about existing Fabric Spaces using:
+This k2space.sh shell script simplifies the creation and deletion of Fabric.
+You can also use it to list and get information about existing Fabric spaces using:

 ```bash
 Usage: `./k2space.sh COMMAND [OPTIONS] SPACE_NAME`